The Life Before Us

-The Life Before Us (1975; French: La vie devant soi) is a novel by French author Romain Gary who wrote it under the pseudonym of "Emile Ajar".
-It was originally published in English as Momo translated by Ralph Manheim, then re-published in 1986 as The Life Before Us.
+The Life Before Us (1975; French: La Vie devant soi) is a novel by French author Romain Gary, who published it under the pseudonym of "Emile Ajar".
+It was originally published in English as Momo, translated by Ralph Manheim.
+In 1986 it was re-published as The Life Before Us.
 It won the Prix Goncourt in 1975.

 Synopsis

 Momo, a Muslim orphan boy who is about 10 years old, lives under the care of an old Jewish woman named Madame Rosa, who was a prisoner at Auschwitz and later became a prostitute in Paris.
 Momo's mother abandoned him with Madame Rosa, who is essentially a babysitter for the children of prostitutes.
-They live on the seventh floor of an apartment building in Belleville, a district of Paris.
+They live on the sixth floor of an apartment building in Belleville, a district of Paris.
 In their apartment building, Madame Rosa made a small hideout in a cellar, where she keeps artifacts of her Jewish heritage.
 The young boy tells the story of his life in the orphanage and of his relationship with Madame Rosa as she becomes increasingly sick, culminating with her death, after she had expressed her desire to not die in hospital on life support, saying that she does not want to be a vegetable being forced to live.